vijaymathew/nex/docs/md/COMPILED_REPL_DEFAULT_EXIT_CRITERIA.md

 These long-session thresholds are intentionally looser than the micro-workload thresholds.
 They are meant to catch pathological session-level overhead, especially around deopt/reopt and module state handling, without penalizing the compiled backend for doing more upfront work inside richer interactive sessions.

-## Flip Condition
+## Post-Flip Condition

-Make compiled the default only when every box above is checked and there are no open correctness issues tagged against compiled REPL behavior.
+Keep compiled as the default REPL backend only while:

+- the default suite stays green
+- the integration and performance gates stay green
+- docs examples stay green on both interpreter and compiled backends
+- no user-facing compiled-REPL-only correctness bug remains unresolved for long